Fire at Wildwood motel under control as officials report no injuries

-WILDWOOD — It took fire crews about 90 minutes to get a blaze under control at the Windward Motel on Ocean Avenue in Wildwood on Tuesday afternoon.
+It took firefighters about 90 minutes to get the smoky blaze under control, and longer to clear the scene Tuesday afternoon, fire Chief Ernie Troiano III said.

-Officials said there were no injuries resulting from the fire, which filled the block with gray smoke for hours.

-Wildwood police had asked residents to avoid the area, and Ocean Avenue between Cresse Avenue and Rio Grande Avenue was closed for several hours due to the structure fire.
-Other reports posted to social media indicate firefighters from other departments also responded.
+No injuries were reported, he said, and the Cape May County fire marshal is investigating the fire's cause.

 Contact Bill Barlow: